stadium-software/datagrid-advanced-search/README.md

 **Stadium 6.6 or higher**
 1. Create a folder called "CSS" inside of your Embedded Files in your application
-2. Drag the two CSS files from this repo [*datagrid-column-edit-inline-variables.css*](datagrid-column-edit-inline-variables.css) and [*datagrid-column-edit-inline.css*](datagrid-column-edit-inline.css) into that folder
+2. Drag the two CSS files from this repo [*datagrid-clientside-filters-variables.css*](datagrid-clientside-filters-variables.css) and [*datagrid-clientside-filters.css*](datagrid-clientside-filters.css) into that folder
 3. Paste the link tags below into the *head* property of your application
 ```html
 <link rel="stylesheet" href="{EmbeddedFiles}/CSS/datagrid-clientside-filters.css">